 3. Cash flow statement

 The cash flow statement, or statement of cash flows, shows the company’s cash inflows and outflows for a period of time.
 Cash flows are separated into operating, investing, and financing activities.
-The cash flow statement formula adds a beginning cash balance with net changes in each activity to determine the ending cash balance.
-The cash flow statement formula follows:
+The cash flow statement formula adds the beginning cash balance with net changes in each activity to determine the ending cash balance.

 Beginning balance in cash + net changes in operating, investing, and financing activities = ending cash balance

 Financial reports allow you to make business decisions using real financial data.
-This allows you to be completely objective when assessing the financial health of your company.
-But you can’t get the full picture without tracking that data against key performance indicators (KPIs).
+This allows you to be completely objective when assessing the financial health of your company, but you can’t get the full picture without tracking that data against KPIs.
 KPIs allow you to keep tabs on your business’s financial performance.
 Here are three actionable KPIs you can use to measure your financial health:

 Your gross profit margin shows you how much of your revenue is profit after you factor in expenses like the cost of production.
-The gross profit margin formula first subtracts revenue from the cost of goods sold.
-Then it divides that number by revenue.
+The gross profit margin formula first subtracts cost of goods sold from revenue, then divides that number by revenue.
 The gross profit margin formula follows:

 (Revenue – costs of goods sold) ÷ revenue = gross profit margin

 Your net profit is the amount of money you have after you’ve paid all your bills and expenses.
 Net profit is your bottom line.
-The net profit formula subtracts total revenue from total expenses.
+The net profit formula subtracts total expenses from total revenue.
 The net profit formula follows:

 Total revenue – total expenses = net profit

 In general, you’ll want to have net profit rather than net loss.
 Net profit means your business is making money.
 If your net profit begins to drop, you’ll want to investigate where your company is losing money, rather than making it.

 Use the current ratio KPI to determine if you have enough money to fund a large purchase, like a new piece of machinery.
 The current ratio formula divides current assets by current liabilities.
 The current ratio formula follows: